 - a.
-Isolation and quarantine facilities (may range from identification of owned/leased facilities to written agreements for the use of others' facilities to specifications for what types of facilities would be most appropriate); - b.
-Food and other basic necessities (state or local government may not necessarily directly supply these things, but whichever entity is imposing the restriction has a responsibility to ensure that necessities are provided, and that they are safe, are available in sufficient quantities, are timely, etc.); - Quantities of medical supplies adequate to support those in home or facility isolation or quarantine, including antibiotics, masks and other medical consumables, antivirals, thermometers and other symptom monitoring supplies/equipment; - d.
-Personal protective and communications equipment for workers placed at risk because their job duties require them to impose, maintain/enforce, monitor, and/or terminate movement restriction measures; - e.
-Phone lines, facilities and adequate paid and/or volunteer staff to operate influenza hotlines to provide advice on whether to stay home or seek medical care, answer questions about pandemic influenza, and monitor trends, such as rumors and common misperceptions. - f.
-Basic internal infrastructure components necessary to support the selection and imposition of restrictions on activities and/or movements: - o Response thresholds for implementation of different containment measures; - Communication strategies; - Logistics (supplies, security, staffing, essential services for persons in isolation and quarantine); - Protocols for case and contact management; - Databases for case and contact management,
+Isolation and quarantine facilities may range from identification of owned/leased facilities to written agreements for the use of others' facilities to specifications for what types of facilities would be most appropriate. - b.
+Food and other basic necessities (state or local government may not necessarily directly supply these things, but whichever entity is imposing the restriction has a responsibility to ensure necessities are provided, and they are safe, are available in sufficient quantities and are timely. - c.
+Quantities of medical supplies adequate to support those in home or facility isolation or quarantine, including antibiotics, masks and other medical consumables, antivirals, thermometers and other symptom monitoring supplies/equipment. - d.
+Personal protective and communication equipment for workers placed at risk because their job duties require them to impose, maintain/enforce, monitor and/or terminate movement restriction measures. - e.
+Phone lines, facilities and adequate paid and/or volunteer staff to operate influenza hotlines to provide advice on whether to stay home or to seek medical care, to answer questions about pandemic influenza and to monitor trends, such as rumors and common misperceptions. - f.
+Basic internal infrastructure components necessary to support the selection and imposition of restrictions on activities and/or movements include: - o Response thresholds for implementation of different containment measures; - o communication strategies; - logistics (supplies, security, staffing, essential services for persons in isolation and quarantine); - o protocols for case and contact management; and - databases for case and contact management.